Barrelwolf38087/mathing/README.md

 ### gcf.py

-Finds the GCF of 2 numbers.
+Finds the GCF of all given integers.

 ```bash
 $ ./gcf.py 12 32